 récépissé for carte de séjour

-When you are applying for your carte de séjour, you might get a récépissé at the end of your appointment.
-This means that your documents have been received, and the récépissé will temporarily grant you permission to continue legally staying in France, with all the rights that your carte de séjour would give you.
-If your appointment to renew your titre de séjour is after its expiration date, you can apply for a récépissé, which will tide you over until your appointment.
-A récépissé can also be renewed if it is due to expire before your carte de séjour has been printed.
+When you are applying for your carte de séjour, you might get a récépissé at the end of your in-person appointment.
+This confirms that your documents have been received.
+Additionally, the récépissé temporarily grants you permission to continue legally staying in France.

 French Visa Terminology